+- 25% Reading

-- 60% Reading and Writing
+- 25% Writing

-- 20% Listening
+- 25% Listening

-- 20% Speaking
+- 25% Speaking the speaking exam is internally assessed.

 Ideally pupils will follow a two year course during Fourth and Fifth Form.
 However, many international pupils entering Lower Sixth with an appropriate level of English can attend courses which enable them to take the exams in May.
-If necessary, the exams can be retaken in Upper Sixth, although this should be avoided if possible, as the main focus should be on the IFLTS.
+If necessary, the exams can be retaken in Upper Sixth, although this should be avoided if possible, as the main focus should be on the IELTS.